gitops-jml/gitops-with-rhacm/README.md

 - open the RHACM console by clicking on the route
 - import the managed cluster into the Hub Cluster using the button under Infrastructure>>Clusters and running the generated command on the managed cluster

-- on the Hub Cluster, create a namespace to hold the channels definitions (TO BE AUTOMATED)\
-`oc new-project rhacm-channels`
-- (optional) on the Hub Cluster, create a secret to access to the git repository\
-`oc create secret generic git-secret --from-literal=user=xxxxxxx --from-literal=accessToken=xxxxxxxx -n rhacm-channels`

 Simple use cases
 =====================